-Pick your location on the map below.
-Then follow the sign-up link at A or B. In this pilot phase, locks are used to help manage the amount and quality of organic materials dropped off.
+Identify your nearest location on the list below and follow the sign-up link.
+In this pilot phase, locks are used to help manage the amount and quality of organic materials dropped off.
 A lock code will appear on your screen immediately when you sign up.
 Please save it for future reference.

 SIGN UP LINK